rubienr/machinekit/configs/sim/axis/xhc-hb04/xhc-whb04b-6-layout.md

 # XHC WHB04B-6 Layout

 The device provides 16 buttons.
-One button - "Fn" is used as key modifier.
-Any button pressed in combination with the modifier button generates an alternative event - Macro-n (with n being the a macro number).
+One button - "Fn" - is used as key modifier.
+Any button pressed in combination with the modifier button generates an alternative event - Macro-n (with n being the macro number).
 This holds for any button, even if Macro-n is not written on the button.
 We have extended the macros beyond Macro-10 until Macro-14.
 The keypad layout is as follows: